 Historically, Spring Creek NFH released 15.1M juvenile tule into the Columbia River in March, April, and May.
-Beginning in release year 2009, reprogramming at the facility changed the production level goal to 10.5M tule released in April and May.
-For Brood Years (BYs) 20 - 22, the Pacific Salmon Treaty funded an increase of up to two million juveniles for Southern Resident Killer Whale (SRKW) production.
-A proposal for additional BY23 funding will be determined in the Spring of 2023.
-Any fish produced above 10.5M (U.S. v Oregon obligation) for are credited to SRKW production.
-The actual number of juvenile tule released annually has varied with a mean of 10,826,980 since release year 2013 (Table 1).
+Beginning in release year (RY) 2009, reprogramming at the facility changed the production level goal to 10.5M tule released in April and May, since RY 2020 the May release has been moved to a late April release.
+For Brood Years (BYs) 20 - 23, the Pacific Salmon Treaty funded an increase of up to two million juveniles for Southern Resident Killer Whale (SRKW) production.
+Any fish produced above 10.5M (U.S. v Oregon obligation) are credited to SRKW production.
+The actual number of juvenile tule released annually has varied with a mean of 10,670,542 since release year 2014 (Table 1).
 The facility has mean juvenile size goals of 90-120 fish/lb for the April release and 60-80 fish/lb for the May release as outlined in the hatchery's Hatchery and Genetics Management Plan (USFWS 2004a).
-Ninetytwo percent (~10M) of the annual production is mass marked with an adipose fin-mark (AD) only.
+Ninety-two percent (~10M) of the annual production is mass marked with an adipose fin-mark (AD) only.
 The remaining fish are tagged with CWTs with ~405K being AD and tagged with CWTs, and ~405K being tagged with CWTs only (DIT fish).
 The CWT marking and tagging goals comply with the minimum suggested 200,000 per release group level recommended for sub-yearling fall Chinook by the Coast-wide CWT Database Expert Panel for Pacific Salmon Commission.
-The actual numbers of juveniles that have been mass marked and tagged since release year 2013 are presented below (Table 1).
+The numbers of juveniles that have been mass marked and tagged since release year 2014 are presented below (Table 1).